ibexa/documentation-user/docs/creating_content_advanced.md

-# Creating content, advanced
+# Creating content – advanced

 ## Languages

 The content on your website can be translated into different languages.
 Each Content item can have different language versions.
-Which version is shown to a visitor depends on the way your installation is set up (see [SiteAccess](#siteaccess)).
+The version visible to a visitor depends on the way your installation is set up (see [SiteAccess](#siteaccess)).

 ### Adding translations